-“Bon voyage, Mademoiselle,” chimed the Uber driver as we arrived at the Brussels airport, he had unknowingly just rescued me.
+“Bon voyage, Mademoiselle,” chimed the Uber driver as we arrived at the Brussels airport, he had unknowingly just rescued me from over an hour of wondering around, lost in Brussels.
 It was 6AM and I’d be catching a flight to Sardinia in less than an hour.
 I felt an immense sense of relief because the journey to get to this airport had been a wild one.

 I woke up around 4AM, got dressed, grabbed my bag, and headed downstairs.
-I went to the hotel lobby desk and asked about the airport shuttle.
+When I approached the hotel lobby desk, I asked about the airport shuttle.
 The secretary gave me a curious look and asked if I had scheduled pick up by the airport shuttle.
 I returned the look with the same level of curiosity and responded with, “no, I thought it just showed up automatically”.
 She told me it was no big deal, she would call the shuttle and they would be here shortly.
 All I was to do was go outside and wait at the shuttle stop.

 I arrived at the shuttle stop and sat there patiently.
 I called my boyfriend to feel like I had some company.

 What appears to be an airport shuttle pulls up.
 I hoist my 4 liter backpack over my shoulder and climb on.
 I notice that there is only one other passenger, with very little baggage for someone who is heading to the airport.
 I found this peculiar.
 I’m chatting with my boyfriend who’s still on the phone when I get an odd feeling.
 I decide to look on Google maps and see if we’re getting close to the airport.
 Thank God for that international phone plan.

 To my utter shock, we were actually moving further and further away from the airport.